How are link previews handled by the different social sites?

 If the “How link previews should be posted” option is set to “Post with images”, then Twitter will post the image as long as this will not truncate (replace part of the text with '...' so it is not more than 140 characters) the message text.

-As with Google+, the image should be available on the page you're linking to as LinkedIn ignores link preview information sent by third parties like Sendible.
+The image should be available on the page you're linking to as LinkedIn ignores link preview information sent by third parties like Sendible.
 Therefore, creating a link preview from an image or similar will not work in this case.

 RSS Auto Poster